PHYSICAL THERAPY TREATMENTS

 Katie Collin attended Creighton University, earning her Bachelor’s degree in Exercise Science and her clinical Doctorate in Physical Therapy.
 Katie has experience working with children birth to 21 years of age, with various diagnoses including: Down syndrome, spina bifida, cerebral palsy, torticollis, autism spectrum disorders, developmental delay, and toe walking.
 She has received clinical training in therapeutic interventions for toe walking, developing strengthening programs for children with special needs, Mary Massery techniques related to treating the musculoskeletal consequences of maturing in the pediatric population, and implementation of the Lite Gait.
 Katie has a passion for figure skating and has combined this with her love for working with children with disabilities.
 She, and another skating coach, authored and developed the successful United we Sk8 event in 2011 and 2012 allowing children with disabilities to learn how to skate.
 Goals for the future of this event are to continually improve the event and to develop a weekly skating class for children with special needs.
 In her spare time she enjoys cooking (especially baked goods), playing with her two dogs, exercising, using ideas from Pintrest to develop challenging activities for kids at PTC, and spending time with family.
 Katie’s determination and passion for learning helps push her to be the best therapist she can be.

 Dyan Nathan graduated from University of Tennessee Health Science Center in Memphis, Tennessee in 2005 with a Master’s degree in Physical Therapy.
-Dyan has had a passion for working with children with special needs since an early age.
+Dyan had a passion for working with children with special needs since an early age.
 She had a younger brother with special needs who was in PT for most of his life, and Dyan was inspired to help other children in the same way her brother was helped.
-Dyan has been working in the pediatric outpatient setting for the last 2 years with ages 0 to 21.
+Dyan has over 12 years of pediatric experience, and has been working in the pediatric outpatient setting for the last 3 years with ages 0 to 21.
 Prior to that, she worked in Memphis doing home health pediatric therapy, school-based therapy, outpatient pediatric therapy, and as a seating and mobility specialist for children.
 She has also spent time working with adults of all ages in the vocational and clinic setting.
-Dyan has attended trainings in adaptive equipment, Therapeutic Listening, torticollis, pediatric aquatic therapy, and childhood autism.
+Dyan has attended trainings in adaptive equipment, Therapeutic Listening, torticollis, pediatric aquatic therapy, childhood autism, and Interactive Metronome.
 She has experience working with children with torticollis, cerebral palsy, muscular dystrophy, Erb’s palsy, chromosomal disorders, Rett syndrome, autism, toe walking, and Down syndrome.
 Dyan loves working with kids and getting to play every single day.

 Physical Therapy Assistant